sean-poole/pomoboost-react/README.md

 ## 💡 Optimization:

-Database indexing to optimize MongoDB queries and enhance performance.
+Database indexing to optimize MongoDB queries and enhance performance. <br />
-Apply client-side caching for static assets to reduce the number of requests and improve load times.
+Apply client-side caching for static assets to reduce the number of requests and improve load times. <br />
-More detailed error handling on both the front and back end to provide informative feedback and simplify debugging.
+More detailed error handling on both the front and back end to provide informative feedback and simplify debugging. <br />

 ## 📝 Lessons Learned:

-Understanding and implementing efficient state management using context and hooks to oversee user authentication and authorization.
+Understanding and implementing efficient state management using context and hooks to oversee user authentication and authorization. <br />
-Utilizing useEffect to manage side effects, handle component life cycle events, and prevent memory leaks by cleaning up resources.
+Utilizing useEffect to manage side effects, handle component life cycle events, and prevent memory leaks by cleaning up resources. <br />
-Learning to effectively use React Router for directing client-side navigation, implementing features like nested routes, and managing route guards for secure navigation.
+Learning to effectively use React Router for directing client-side navigation, implementing features like nested routes, and managing route guards for secure navigation. <br />